britram/taps-transports/draft-ietf-taps-transports-06.md

 are applicable for the vast majority of use cases.

-[NOTE: The Logjam authors (weakdh.org) give (inconclusive) evidence that one of the recommendations of {{RFC7525}}, namely use to DHE-1024 as a fallback, may not be sufficient in all cases to counter an attacker with the resources of a nation-state.
-It is unclear at this time if the RFC is going to be updated as a result or whether there will be an RFC7525bis.]
+[NOTE: The Logjam authors (weakdh.org) give (inconclusive) evidence that one of the recommendations of {{RFC7525}}, namely the use of DHE-1024 as a fallback, may not be sufficient in all cases to counter an attacker with the resources of a nation-state.
+It is unclear at this time if the RFC is going to be updated as a result, or whether there will be an RFC7525bis.]

 ### Protocol Description